karlvr/nominatim-docker/3.2/README.md

    You can start the  nominatib-rest only node with the following command:

    ```
-   docker run --restart=always -p 7070:8080 -d -v /home/me/nominatimdata/conf:/data nominatim sh /app/startapache.sh
+   docker run --restart=always -p 7070:8080 -d -v $NOMINATIMDATA/conf:/data nominatim sh /app/startapache.sh
    ```

 6. Configure incremental update.
 By default CONST_Replication_Url configured for Monaco.
 If you want a different update source, you will need to declare `CONST_Replication_Url` in local.php.
-Documentation [here] (https://github.com/openstreetmap/Nominatim/blob/master/docs/Import-and-Update.md#updates).
+Documentation [here](https://github.com/openstreetmap/Nominatim/blob/master/docs/Import-and-Update.md#updates).
 For example, to use the daily country extracts diffs for Gemany from geofabrik add the following:
   ```
   @define('CONST_Replication_Url', 'http://download.geofabrik.de/europe/germany-updates');
   ```